KrisV123/NLP_models/README.md

-# Slovak NLP models for spacy framework
+# Slovak NLP models for Spacy framework

 A collection of 3 fully-trained CNN models for Slovak Language designed for lightweight usage.
 Every model include morphologizer, parser, tagger and trainable lemmatizer.